Find and fix writing mistakes instantly

 What is a Coordinating Conjunctions List (and Why Care?)

 Learning the words on a coordinating conjunction list isn’t difficult and it’s incredibly fun, believe it or not!
 That’s because there are only seven words in this category, which create the useful acronym FANBOYS.
 Wondering what FANBOYS stands for?
 Well, the acronym FANBOYS stands for the words for, and, nor, but, or, yet, and so.
 Easy enough, right?
-Write down this first group of words, along with the acronym FANBOYS and it should stick in your mind easily enough.
+Write down this first conjunction words list, along with the acronym FANBOYS and it should stick in your mind easily enough.